WhitelistVideo

 Control Layer Handled By What It Does

-Location tracking Family Link Know where your child's device is
+Location tracking Family Link Shows you where the device is.

-YouTube Shorts blocking WhitelistVideo Blocks addictive short-form content
+Shorts blocking WhitelistVideo Cuts off the addictive short-form feed.

-2. Set Family Link content level to "Explore" as a baseline filter layer
+2. Set the baseline: Put Family Link on "Explore" just as a backup.

 The Bottom Line